deliwer/DeliVerHero/replit.md

 Without these variables, the application runs in demo mode with mock data.

-## Recent Changes (Import Setup)
+## Recent Changes (Import Setup - September 24, 2025)
+- ✅ Successfully imported GitHub repository
-- ✅ Installed missing `tsx` dependency
+- ✅ Installed all project dependencies with npm install
-- ✅ Configured workflow to run on port 5000
+- ✅ Configured workflow "Start application" to run on port 5000 with webview output
-- ✅ Verified Vite development server integration
+- ✅ Verified Vite development server with proper `allowedHosts: true` configuration
+- ✅ Confirmed Express.js backend serving on 0.0.0.0:5000 for Replit compatibility
-- ✅ Set up deployment configuration for autoscale
+- ✅ Set up deployment configuration for autoscale with proper build/run commands
-- ✅ Confirmed frontend/backend integration working properly
+- ✅ Tested frontend/backend integration - API endpoints working correctly
+- ✅ Verified application runs in demo mode with expected API key warnings

 ## Notes
 - Service worker for image optimization may show registration warnings in development - this is normal